limeae/fxn/readme.txt

 fxn:command runs the command
-fxn:raycast runs the command forward at given intervals with a maximum iterations fxn:list runs the provided list of commands in order
+fxn:raycast runs the command forward at given intervals with a maximum iterations fxn:list runs the provided list of commands and command handles in order, including other lists fxn:concat concatenates values 0 and 1 to the namespace fxn:loaded loads the position before running the provided command

 tl;dr use fxn:schedule to schedule commands in the future
 	use fxn:list to run a list of commands